 Fruit Garden Mission: To provide support to WSU NWREC Fruit Horticulture Program through field demonstrations, educational activities, handouts, signage, website support and providing examples of recommended fruit varieties and their culture.

-We are currently working on a series of over 30 points of interest with signs and website information.
-Go to Fruit Garden Tour Project.
+We are currently working on a series of 40 points of interest with signs and website information.
+Go to Fruit Garden Tour.

 The basic plan features a central oval of grass meadow, enclosed by a surrounding pathway bordered on either side by a lane of fruit trees.
 The inner-oval planting consists of 28 heirloom or “old-time” apples such as Esopus Spitzenberg, Yellow Newtown and others that were well known in early settlement orchards.
 The outer-oval trees consist of various varieties of fruit recommended for our area, starting with apples to the North and peaches to the South, with pears, Asian pears, plums and cherries in between.